Composer. Storyteller. Collaborator.

 Rebecca Nisco: Biography

-Cowritten with Lindsay Kennedy, her new, in-progress musical Like Cinders was a semi-finalist for the O’Neill Musical Theatre Conference.
-The pair’s first musical Our Man Harry was performed in concert in 2019 by CenterStage Theatre Company in Washington, D.C; the song “I Can Do it On My Own” was later selected to be performed at the Kennedy Center’s Page-to-Stage Festival.
+Co-written with Lindsay Kennedy, her new musical “Like Cinders” was a semi-finalist for the O’Neill Musical Theatre Conference.
+The duo's first musical, “Our Man Harry”, was performed in concert in 2019 by the CenterStage Theatre Company in Washington, D.C., with the song “I Can Do It On My Own” subsequently selected for performance at the Kennedy Center’s Page-to-Stage Festival.